What is a Mortgage Helper and How Can it Help me Afford a House?

 Loans Canada: The Country's Best Loan Comparison Platform

 The cost of purchasing and then maintaining a house in Canada seems to be constantly on the rise.
-With the price of some single family detached homes in places like Vancouver and Toronto significantly over 1 million dollars, it’s no wonder the average Canadian is struggling to save up the required 5% down payment, let alone the suggested 20% down payment (more on saving for a down payment here).
+With the price of some single-family detached homes in places like Vancouver and Toronto significantly over 1 million dollars, it’s no wonder the average Canadian is struggling to save up the required 5% down payment, let alone the suggested 20% down payment (more on saving for a down payment here).

-First-time homebuyers are often the consumers who are most affected by the rising cost of housing in Canada.
-This means that these buyers have to look for alternative strategies to help them enter the real-estate market.
+First-time homebuyers are often consumers who are most affected by the rising cost of housing in Canada.
+This means that these buyers have to look for alternative strategies to help them enter the real estate market.
 Mortgage helpers, often referred to as secondary suits or rental suites, are a great way for first-time homebuyers to get the extra income they need to purchase the homes they want.

-Let’s take a more in-depth look at mortgage helpers and how they can help you get your foot in the door of the Canadian real-estate market.
+Let’s take a more in-depth look at mortgage helpers and how they can help you get your foot in the door of the Canadian real estate market.

 What is a Mortgage Helper?

 As we discussed above, a mortgage helper is a rental suite in which the income that you’ll receive from it can be used to apply for a mortgage.
-The main point of a mortgage helper is to help consumer pay off their mortgage quicker.
+The main point of a mortgage helper is to help consumers pay off their mortgage quicker.
 But, they are also often used to help those who need a little bit more income to afford a house in a slightly more expensive area.
-When you apply for your mortgage you’ll need to provide two years worth of rental data to determine the average rental price in your area for a secondary suite.
-You’ll then declare the rental income with your own income and hopefully get approved for a larger mortgage.
+When you apply for your mortgage you’ll need to provide two years’ worth of rental data to determine the average rental price in your area for a secondary suite.
+You’ll then declare the rental income with your own income and hopefully, get approved for a larger mortgage.